SpinningVinyl/eakd/README.md

 ```

 It authenticates clients with `SO_PEERCRED` and accepts only UIDs listed in the
 root-owned configuration.
-At most one client connection is retained for each
+Client connections are limited to one per UID. `eakd`
-authorized UID.
-It never sends raw key events and never accepts or executes
+never sends raw key events and never accepts or executes command strings.
-command strings.

 ## Current scope

 The implementation assumes one Linux seat.
 It combines all discovered typing
 keyboards into one virtual seat-0 keyboard.
 Multi-seat routing is not
-implemented yet.
+implemented.

 See `docs/eakd-design.md` for the state machine, syscall-level design, failure
 behavior, and source map.